Flash Coffee's employees owed salaries, CPF contributions after sudden closure of all Singapore outlets: Union

 Flash Coffee told its workers on Tuesday that it would be shutting all 11 Singapore outlets the next day.

-SINGAPORE: Flash Coffee's employees affected by the sudden closure of the company’s Singapore operations are owed outstanding salaries, Central Provident Fund (CPF) contributions, and prevailing leave entitlements, a union said on Friday (Oct 13).
+SINGAPORE: Flash Coffee's employees affected by the sudden closure of the company’s Singapore operations are owed outstanding salaries and Central Provident Fund (CPF) contributions, a union said on Friday (Oct 13).

 Flash Coffee has shut all 11 of its outlets in Singapore.